 In addition to choosing the right scale for your furniture, it's also important to consider the scale of different pieces in relation to each other.
 For example, a small accent table next to a large sofa can make the table look insignificant.

 Once you have your main pieces of furniture, you can add accent pieces to tie everything together.
 This can include throw pillows, rugs, and decorative accessories to complement the main furnishings.

 When you choose accent pieces that complement your living room furniture, you can create a harmonious look that feels intentional and put together.
 For example, if you have a blue sofa, you could choose pillows in a complementary shade of blue.

 In addition to helping tie furniture together, accent pieces can also add personality and interest to your living room.
 They can be used to introduce new colors, patterns, and textures, or to highlight your personal style.

 When you have matching living room furniture, creating a symmetrical layout is the ideal way to arrange your furniture as it can help to showcase these pieces and make them stand out.
 It also helps to create a sense of continuity in the space, which can make it feel more welcoming and comfortable.

 For example, if you have two identical sofas, place them facing each other with a coffee table in between.
 You can also place matching armchairs on either side of the sofas to create a balanced and cohesive look.

-If you have a bold or colourful living room set, consider using neutral colours for your walls like white, beige, or grey can help to create a clean and modern look.
+If you have a bold or colorful living room set, consider using neutral colors for your walls like white, beige, or gray can help to create a clean and modern look.
 This is to ensure that your living room isn’t too loud and complicated.

-You can also match the wall colour to a dominant colour in the furniture - such as having a dark coloured accent wall to match a black sofa.
+You can also match the wall color to a dominant color in the furniture - such as having a dark colored accent wall to match a black sofa.